federicotdn/pimacs/README.md

 |______________________|
 ```

-The sequence of events before and after `throw` is called would be (starting with an empty stack):
+The sequence of events before and after `throw` is called would be (starting with an empty handler stack):
 1. `catch 'foo` is called.
 An entry is pushed to the handler stack (`foo` tag).
 2. `catch 'bar` is called.
 An entry is pushed to the handler stack (`bar` tag).
 3. `catch 'baz` is called.
 An entry is pushed to the handler stack (`baz` tag).